rkgibson2/data-driven-dota/README.md

-Dota-2-visualizations
+Data-Driven-Dota: A Dota 2 Statistical Exploration
 =====================

 ### Angela Fan, Robbie Gibson, Benjy Levin

-### Dota 2 visualizations, hopefully for CS 171 final project

 **Project Schedule:**
 Make sure that you plan your work so that you can avoid a big rush right before the final project deadline, and delegate different modules and responsibilities among your team members.